-A mobile kitchen or food cart business plan depends on a viable business idea, and this means finding a niche that is either unfilled or has room for further entrants.
+A mobile kitchen or food truck start up business plan depends on a viable business idea, and this means finding a niche that is either unfilled or has room for further entrants.
 This doesn’t need to be fancy.
 A lot of successful food trucks are built on very simple ideas.
 Whether it’s burgers, pizza or cupcakes, you need to be sure that your food truck can stand out from the rest.
 Start paying attention to the other trucks in your neighborhood.
 What kinds of foods are doing the best?
 What’s missing?

 Step Five: Finding the Source of Funding

 Your mobile food truck business template would not be completed without adding the source of funding.
 Generally, when people start off, they mostly lack adequate funds to meet their projected budget.
 And running a food truck business involves huge costs.